gravitational/gravity/docs/6.x/cluster.md

 Feb  6 21:37:11 UTC [Node Recovered]    node=node-3
 ```

+There are just a few event types that are currently being tracked.
+- `Node Degraded` / `Node Recovered` specifies a change in the node status.
+The node
+key specifies the name of the node (node-1, node-2, node-3).
+- `Probe Succeeded` / `Probe Failed` specifies a change in a probe result.
+The checker
+key specifies the name of the health check (time-drift, kube-apiserver).
+- A few other events will be tracked and are WIP.
+We plan to track cluster
+resizing, gravity upgrades, network partitions, etc...

 The `gravity status history` command is available on all `master` nodes of the
-cluster and provides an eventual consistent history between nodes.
+cluster and provides an eventually consistent history between nodes.

 ## Application Status